ninigthoujamsurendrasingh/Detect-Device-Battery-/README.md

-Detect Device Battery
+Flip a Coin Game
-In this tutorial,  I am gonna showing to you how to detect user device battery with javascript. you can use this online javascript battery detector to detect user device battery and detect if it's plugged charger or no❗️
+In this tutorial ,  I am gonna showing to you how to code simple flip a coin game! this heads and tails game have very simple code and it's best js tutorial for beginners❗️

 # Screenshot
 Here we have project screenshot :